takedat/NodeRESTfulApi/README.md

 Node RESTful API
 ===================
-The foundation for making a RESTful api in nodejs.
+The foundation for making a RESTful api in Nodejs.

 Components
 ===================